New York Citizenship & Naturalization Attorney

 - Take the Oath of Allegiance during your naturalization ceremony

 Embarking on the naturalization process can be daunting, yet rewarding.
 Each step requires careful preparation and meticulous adherence to the guidelines set by USCIS.
 Our team provides comprehensive support at every stage, preparing detailed documentation, ensuring readiness for interviews, and offering practice tests to build confidence for the civics and language exam.
-With ample preparation, our naturalization attorney in New York aims to minimize the stress associated with this life-changing journey, giving you the best chance of success and smoothly transitioning to becoming a U.S. citizen.
+With ample preparation, our naturalization attorney in New York aims to minimize the stress associated with this life-changing journey, giving you the best chance of success and a smoother transition to becoming a U.S. citizen.

 What If Your Application for Citizenship Is Denied?

-Your citizenship application may be denied if you submit it before you have met the residency requirement, if you failed the necessary exams, or if you have not continuously resided in the U.S. for the proper period, among other reasons.
+Your citizenship application may be denied if you submit it before you have met the residency requirement, if you fail the necessary exams, or if you have not continuously resided in the U.S. for the proper period, among other reasons.
 In these cases, you will remain a lawful permanent resident.
-However, the USCIS may revoke your green card if it discovers evidence of fraud or residency issues.
+However, USCIS may revoke your green card if it discovers evidence of fraud or residency issues.

 Facing a denied application can be disheartening, but it does not mean the end of your journey toward citizenship.
 Understanding the specific reasons for denial is critical, as it allows for a targeted response and the opportunity to address any shortcomings.
 We help clients comprehend the nuances of their denial letters, prepare for the appeal process, and emphasize correcting any mistakes or omissions in their application.
 We also guide applicants on strengthening their documentation and demonstrating compliance with USCIS requirements, enhancing their potential for a favorable outcome upon reapplication or appeal.
 If your citizenship application was denied, turn to a skilled naturalization attorney in New York at Sebastian Simon Law Group right away.